SMS Best Practices for Improved Delivery Rates

 How to avoid customers viewing your messages as spam?

-Lastly, even though your customers have opted in, it's best not to send them more than 4 texts a month!
-No one wants to get tons of repetitive marketing messages - this can lead to the opposite effect and cause customers to lose interest in the product out of annoyance.
+Lastly, even though your customers have opted in, it's best not to send them more than 4 texts a month.
+No one wants to get tons of repetitive marketing messages which can lead to the opposite effect and cause customers to lose interest in the product out of annoyance.